 ENISA will continue its efforts to develop common guidelines for a cost-effective mandatory security-breach notification scheme implementing Article 19 of eIDAS regulation.
 The Agency, building on the Forum of European supervisory authorities for electronic signatures (FESA) and other related public and private stakeholder groups, will bring all competent authorities of the EU together to discuss the scope of the scheme, the services affected, the impact of the incidents reported (e.g. parameters and thresholds), the reporting attributes, the reporting modalities, the reporting tools and others.
-ENISA will also engage in a dialogue with the relevant private sector entities and relevant standardisation bodies (e.g. ETSI) about the different options available in order to better understand their needs and requirements and work towards building a consistent and cost-effective schema.
-In this context ENISA will also try to exploit all possible implementation and conceptual synergies with Article 13a and Article 4.
+ENISA will also try to exploit all possible implementation and conceptual synergies with Article 13a and Article 4.